serokell/tezos-packaging-stable/docs/systemd.md

 ## Systemd units on WSL

 `systemd` is supported on WSL starting from version `0.67.6` and higher.
+You can check your version by running `wsl --version` command.

-Note that you need to have Windows 11 to install this version.
+If that command fails then you need to upgrade your WSL to the Store version.
+You can read how to do it [there](https://devblogs.microsoft.com/commandline/a-preview-of-wsl-in-the-microsoft-store-is-now-available/#how-to-install-and-use-wsl-in-the-microsoft-store).
+Note that you need to have Windows 11 to install the required version.

+After you have installed the required version of WSL along with the distribution (we recommend using Ubuntu), you need to launch it and configure `systemd`.
+The configuration steps are described below.

-To enable `systemd` startup on boot you need to add the following lines to `/etc/wsl.conf` file:
+To enable `systemd` startup on boot you need to do the following steps:

+1. `cd /etc`
+2. `sudo nano wsl.conf`
+3. In the `nano` editor add the following lines to the `wsl.conf` file

 ```
 [boot]
 systemd=true
 ```

-If you have not edit WSL configuration before, this file may be missing.
-In this case just create it.
-You may need to restart your machine to apply these changes.
+4. Close the editor and save your changes using `ctrl + x` keyboard shortcut.
+5. Restart your machine to apply the WSL configuration changes.

 To make sure `systemd` is running on your machine use the `systemctl list-unit-files --type=service` command which should show your services' status.